Raisa Khylko: Life and career

 Khylko was born on September 21, 1950 in the city of Dnipro, Ukraine.
-Her father, Oleksiy (1903–1973), worked as the senior blast-furnace keeper at the Dniprovsky Metallurgical Plant.
-Her mother, Lidia (1913–1993), worked at the same plant in a blast-furnace shop.
+Her father, Oleksiy (1903 – 1973), worked as the senior blast-furnace keeper at the Dniprovsky Metallurgical Plant.
+Her mother, Lidia (1913 – 1993), worked at the same plant in a blast-furnace shop.

 Khylko began to dance as a child in the local Pioneers Palace, where her teachers saw her talent for dance and advised her parents that they gave their daughter a professional ballet education.

 In 1968, Khylko graduated from the Kyiv State Choreographic College, where her pedagogue was Natalia Verekundova, a pupil of Agrippina Vaganova.
 In 1984, she also graduated from GITIS with the diploma of a ballet master.
 From 1968 to 1994, Raisa was active as a soloist and prima ballerina of the National Opera of Ukraine.

-While still a final-year student at the college, she made her stage debut as a soloist by dancing one of three Big Swans in the “Swan Lake” ballet.
+While still a final-year student at the college, she made her stage debut as a soloist by dancing one of three Big Swans in the ballet Swan Lake.

 In 1969, she performed her first ballerina's role in the “Chopiniana” ballet.

-From 1995 to 2000 — a soloist and ballet master at KMATOB (Kyiv Municipal Academic Opera and Ballet Theatre for Children and Youth).
+From 1995 to 2000—a soloist and ballet master at KMATOB (Kyiv Municipal Academic Opera and Ballet Theatre for Children and Youth).

 From 2000 to 2002, Khylko taught the history of ballet and the methodology of teaching ballet at the Kyiv National I. K. Karpenko-Kary Theatre, Cinema and Television University.

 Since 2002, she has worked as a ballet master and ballet pedagogue at the National Opera of Ukraine.
 Among her pupils are Elizaveta Cheprasova, Anna Muromtseva, Julia Moskalenko, Alisa Voronova, Anastasia Shevchenko, Veronika Gordina, and Natalia Lazebnikova.